blackberry-garance/flowershow-app/blog/how-to-create-content-catalogs.md

 That's it!
 This single line will create an elegantly formatted list of all markdown files in your `/blog` directory, displaying each file's:
 - Title
 - Description

-## How It Works

-The List component:

-- Takes an absolute path to a directory as its `dir` prop
-- Scans the specified directory and its subdirectories for markdown files
-- Automatically ignores `README.md` and `index.md` files
-- Displays files in a clean, organized layout
-- Paginates the results

 ## Configuration Options